spacesh1p/GoodVibes-Radio/README.md

 # GoodVibes-Radio
-This is the client application for TCP-based radio.
-You can listen to other clients channels or create your own.
+This is the TCP-based network radio.
+The client application allows you to listen to other user channels or create your own.